Firesphere/silverstripe-MagicFormFields/README.md

-# SilverStripe magicFormFields module #
+# SilverStripe MagicFormFields module #

 ### WARNING: this module is in alpha state and not fully tested yet! ###